Akash-sow/computer-solution-/README.md

 # computer-solution-
-this is about my  trining center information
+this is about my  trining center information<br>
+author Akash R